• Skip to main content

 📃Ingredients notes and substitutions

-• Sweetener - I am using the sugar substitute erythritol here, but feel free to use other granulated sweeteners like xylitol, regular brown sugar, or cane sugar.
+• Sweetener - I am using the sugar substitute erythritol here, but feel free to use regular sugar or other granulated sweetener.

-• Plant milk - Similarly, you can use your favorite plant-based milk, or even regular dairy milk.
+• Plant milk - Similarly, you can either use dairy or plant-based milk.

 🔪How to make